sebapersson/petab_sciml/docs/src/format.md

         return output
 ```

-Where in this case, the forward function has two inputs arguments.
+In this case, the forward function has two inputs arguments.
 A complete list of supported and tested layers and activation functions can be found [here](@ref layers_activation).

 ### [Neural Network Parameters](@id hdf5_ps_structure)